 Event 1047 - Intranet at Medium Integrity Level

-While most Internet Explorer security features will be available in Internet Explorer for the Windows XP operating systems, this functionality is only available on Windows Vista or newer operating systems because it is based on security features that were new to Windows Vista.
+While most Internet Explorer 8 security features will be available in Internet Explorer 8 for Windows XP Service Pack 2 (SP2) and later, Protected Mode is only available on Windows Vista because it is based on security features new to Windows Vista.

-The Windows operating system uses integrity-level labels for processes and other securable objects, an addition to the access-control security mechanism of Windows.
-The integrity level defines which network-enabled programs are at higher risk for exploits because they download untrustworthy content from unknown sources.
-Running these at-risk programs with more restricted permissions or at a lower integrity level than other programs reduces the ability of an exploit to modify the system or harm user data files.
+Windows Vista includes an addition to the access control security mechanism of Windows that labels processes and other securable objects with an integrity level.
+Internet-facing programs are at higher risk for exploits than other programs because they download untrustworthy content from unknown sources.
+Running these programs with fewer permissions, or at a lower integrity level, than other programs reduces the ability of an exploit to modify the system or harm user data files.

-Protected Mode uses the Windows Vista integrity mechanism to run the Internet Explorer process at Low integrity level.
-The main features of the integrity level mechanism are as follows:
+Protected Mode uses the Windows Vista integrity mechanism to run the Internet Explorer process at low integrity.
+The main features of the integrity level mechanism in Windows Vista are as follows:

-Securable objects, like files and registry keys, have security descriptors that define the integrity level, or level of privilege required for write access to the object.
-This integrity level is defined with a new mandatory access-control entry (ACE) in the system access-control list (SACL) called a mandatory label.
+- Securable Objects, like files and registry keys, have security descriptors that define the integrity level, or level of privilege required for write access to the object.
+This integrity level is defined with a new mandatory access control entry (ACE) in the system access control list (SACL).
+The new mandatory ACE is called a mandatory label.
 Objects without mandatory labels have an implied default integrity level of Medium.

-Processes have an integrity level defined in the security access token.
-In Protected Mode, Internet Explorer has a Low integrity level, applications started from the Start menu have a Medium integrity level, and applications that require Administrator permissions run with a High integrity level.
+- Processes have an integrity level defined in the security access token.
+In Protected Mode, Internet Explorer has a low integrity level.
+Applications run from the Start menu have a medium integrity level.
+Applications that require administrator permissions run with a high integrity level.

-Low integrity processes cannot gain write access to objects at a higher integrity level, even if the user's SID has write access in the discretionary access-control list (DACL).
-The Windows operating system performs the integrity-level checks before user access permission checks.
+- Low integrity processes cannot gain write access to objects at a higher integrity levels, even if the user's security identifier (SID) is granted write access in the discretionary access control list (DACL).
+Integrity level checks are performed before user access permission checks.

-All files and registry keys in the Windows operating systems post-Windows Vista have a default integrity level of Medium.
+All files and registry keys on Windows Vista have a default integrity level of Medium.
 A Low integrity process, like Internet Explorer in Protected Mode, will receive access denied errors when it tries to modify existing files.

 The following table shows supported integrity access levels and the privileges they confer.